M268816/power-repo/notes/Coding Conventions.md

     ```cpp
     Set(THEME_MODE, Theme.Mode.Dark);
     ```

+### Local
-- Local: Variables that only need to apply to the current loaded screen.
+- Variables that only need to apply to the current loaded screen.
     - Use the UpdateContext({}) function.
     - Prefix with 'l' or 'loc'.
     - Camel case.
     ```cpp
     UpdateContext({lThemeMode: Theme.Mode.Dark});
     ```

+### Global
-- Global: Variables that need to be applied across the whole application.
+- Variables that need to be applied across the whole application.
     - Use the Set() function.
     - Prefix with 'g' or 'gbl'.
     - Camel Case.
     ```cpp
     Set(gThemeMode, Theme.Mode.Dark);
     ```
+### Universal
-- Universal: Variables that need to be applied across application *sessions*.
+- Variables that need to be applied across application *sessions*.
     - Use the Set() function.
     - Prefix with 'U' or 'UNI'.
     - Snake case.